adelenelai/adelenelai.github.io/about.md

 # About

-Adelene works on environmental problems, with a focus on **building software and using AI to analyse geospatial and chemicals data**.
+Adelene works on environmental problems, with a focus on **building software and using AI to extract insights from geospatial and chemicals data**.

 Previous work in:
 * software development for satellite-environment analytics at [WEO](https://www.weo-water.com/)